What is a confidentiality clause or agreement?

 Confidentiality clauses or agreements can’t be used to:

-- try and cover up potential crimes or to stop you or someone else reporting them to the police
+• try and cover up potential crimes.
+Or to stop you or someone else reporting them to the police

-- keep something confidential that is not legally allowed to be kept confidential
+• keep something confidential that is not legally allowed to be kept confidential

-- prevent you from disclosing something you are legally required to disclose
+• try to prevent you from disclosing something you are legally required to disclose

 You should never be put under pressure to sign a confidentiality clause or agreement.
-You shouldn’t be made to feel like you have to sign it.
+You shouldn’t be made to feel that you have to sign it.
 You should always be given a written copy of the agreement.

 Where can I get advice if I am asked to sign a confidentiality clause or agreement?